Avaiga/taipy/README.md

 ## What is Taipy

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).
-Taipy is split into multiple repositories so that a minimal installation can be performed.
+Taipy is split into multiple repositories to let users install the minimum they need.

 ## Installation